-Spearheaded by First Wing Jet Center, 12 new "executive hangars" were developed on the western-side of the airport.
+Spearheaded by Jet Access, 12 new "executive hangars" were developed on the western-side of the airport.
 These hangars are 60'x65'.
 Construction was completed in Fall 2022.

 The Airport recently installed a new 20,000 gallon Jet-A above ground storage tank that greatly increases the fuel storage capacity at the airport.
 The install was completed in summer 2022.